 - 1 cup (8-10) fresh strawberries stems removed

-- 1/2 cup sweetened condensed milk can be substituted with honey, maple syrup, or sugar (please see ingredient notes above)
+- 1/2 cup sweetened condensed milk can be substituted with honey, maple syrup, or sugar (see notes below)

 To serve (per each cup)

 - 1 1/2 cup milk of choice; dairy or non-dairy